philc/book-notes/now say this - heather turgeon.md

     * "Can you see how that game is tricking your mind to think you have to keep playing?
 Games are very good at keeping us playing!"
 * Bedtime and sleep (chap 8)
-  * "many moms and dads dread this time of the day.
+  * "Many moms and dads dread this time of the day.
 Parents tell us all the time how frustrated they feel as the evening rolls in and their kids wind up."
   * Sleep should be positioned as a gift, a luxury, a necessity, rather than a punishment or dead end of the day.